Beyond Single-Channel: Multichannel Signal Imaging for PPG-to-ECG Reconstruction with Vision Transformers: Related Work

 The Vision Transformer (ViT) introduces a novel approach to computer vision by adapting the transformer architecture, originally developed for natural language processing, to image recognition tasks.
 Unlike traditional CNNs, which rely on localized convolutional operations to extract features, ViT employs self-attention mechanisms to model global context across the entire image.

 In ViT, an input image with dimensions \(H \times W \times C\) (height, width, channels) is divided into a grid of non-overlapping patches.
 Each patch consists of \(P \times P\) pixels, where \(P\) is a fixed patch size (e.g., \(8 \times 8\)).
-The total number of patches, \(N\), is computed as $ N = \frac{H}{P} \times \frac{W}{P}$.
-Each patch is flattened into a 1D vector of size \(P^2 \times C\) by concatenating its pixel values, treating it as an individual token.
+The total number of patches, \(N\), is computed as $ N = \frac{H}{P} \times \frac{W}{P}$.Each patch is then flattened into a 1D vector of size \(P^2 \times C\) by concatenating its pixel values, effectively treating each patch as a token.

 To encode spatial information, positional embeddings \(\mathbf{p}_i\) are added to each token embedding \(\mathbf{z}_0^i\), enabling the model to retain patch order and spatial relationships.
 The token embeddings are computed as: